diarmuid-dev/ddc-brightness-gtk/README.md

 `sudo python3 ddc.py`

 The program must be run in sudo mode or else the brightness of the monitor will not change.

+To make the program easier to use, add this line into your /home/.bashrc file:

+`alias ddc='sudo python3 PATH-TO-DDC.PY/ddc.py'`

+Now, you can simply type the command `ddc` to run the program